meelgroup/meelgroup-website/content/home/about_group.md

 # ...
 Put Your Section Options Here (title etc.) ...
 title = "Meel Group"
-subtitle = "Computer Science Department, School of Computing National University of Singapore"
+subtitle = "Computer Science Department<br> School of Computing<br> National University of Singapore"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.